Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:**  Run, Jump, Dodge, Thrown Weapons, Surprise Attack

 ###### Investigation
-Investigation represents a character's talent for gathering evidence, making connections between events, anding find hidden information.
+Investigation represents a character's talent for gathering evidence, making connections between events, and finding hidden information.
 It's used to conduct research, process crime scenes, analyse forensics, searching records, and other general skills that might be used to locate information.
 Most investigation methods require access to people, databases, or other information sources.
 This can often be acquired lawfully or with proper authorization.
 But, if not, it can sometimes be obtained via [Tradecraft](#tradecraft).
 - **Common Attributes:** Intelligence, Wits, Perception
 - **Advanced Specialties:** Forensics, Missing Persons
 - **General Specialties:** Research, Computer Records, Crime Scenes